 What is Lifestyle Creep?

-Some even experience lifestyle creep without an increase in income when they pay off debt which frees up income that was once tied up to financial obligations such as a mortgage, credit card debts, or student loans.
-The temptation to live a more luxurious lifestyle is often too strong for the average person to resist, especially when faced with discretionary income and easy credit.
-It becomes a vicious cycle of working yourself out of debt and then falling right back into debt – a modern-day debtor’s prison.
+Some even experience lifestyle creep without an increase in income when they pay off debt which frees up income that was once tied to financial obligations such as a mortgage, credit card debts, or student loans.
+The temptation to live a more luxurious lifestyle is often too strong for the average person to resist, especially when faced with new discretionary income and easy credit.
+It becomes a vicious cycle of working yourself out of debt and then falling right back into debt – aka lifestyle creep, or what I call the modern-day debtor’s prison.

-Similar to a frog boiling to death, the lifestyle creeper does not feel the negative impact and opportunity costs of lifestyle inflation until it is too late – when they’re in their 60s and still have to work two remote jobs to make ends meet.
+Similar to a frog boiling to death, you, the lifestyle creeper, do not feel the negative impact and opportunity costs of lifestyle inflation until it is too late – when you’re 60 and still working two remote jobs.

 Therefore, the first step to behavior change is awareness.
 Below we’ll point out some signs of lifestyle creep and help you reflect on some lifestyle choices.
 As my economics professor once said, life is full of trade-offs.